linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ---------------------
 Out: (797,)
 ```
 GDELT pulled from 797 news sources for this Las Vegas active shooter story alone; that's out of ~1200 stories.
-Imagine how many providers exist for the entire day?  <br><br>This provides some evidence of GDELT's wide reaching sources.
+Imagine how many providers exist for the entire day for all geographic regions and CAMEO codes?  <br><br>This provides some evidence of GDELT's wide reaching sources.
 Looking at the distribution plots below, we see that most news providers wrote less than 5 news stories, with most only producing between 1 and 2 stories.
 If a news provider produced 4 articles, they were in the 95th percentile.
 So, all producers above this number can be considered high producers, and with the Las Vegas Review being a local paper, that's pretty impressive to be in the top 5 with global producers like Yahoo, World News, Patch, and MSN.
 If we were advising our clients on which news sources to use for the security situation in Las Vegas, we have a data-based reason to recommend the Review Journal over other local providers.
 Of course, additional tests would make the recommendation stronger.
 > These recommendations are based on GDELT processed news and not raw parsing of all news.
 It's always good practice to caveat the limitations of the data and recommendations that come from your analysis of the data.

 Here is the distribution plot.